jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 dollars.
-The victims in these cases were not aware the translation was taking place or even that they were interacting with someone in a foreign country.To stay ahead of the criminal element, the Secret Service is increasingly partnering with technology companies to ensure new technology aids in
+The victims in these cases were not aware the translation was taking place or even that they were interacting with someone in a foreign country.
+To stay ahead of the criminal element, the Secret Service is increasingly partnering with technology companies to ensure new technology aids in